brianmichel/nomad-compass/README.md

 # Nomad Compass

+A work in progress gitops reconciler for Nomad.

 Nomad Compass is a GitOps reconciler for HashiCorp Nomad.
 It runs as a single container that hosts a tiny onboarding UI, stores encrypted repository credentials, and continuously syncs Nomad job specifications committed to Git.

 ## Features